Reserve a Space

 24 College Street

 24 College Street is home to Bowdoin's Sexuality, Women, and Gender Center.
 The first floor has a living room and a multipurpose room which we call "the garage".
-These rooms can be used to study or hang out in, they can also be reserved by student groups for meetings and programs.
-Reserve a room in 24 College Street.
+These rooms can be used to study or hang out.
+They can also be reserved by student groups for meetings and programs.